samyvivo/Snap_Food_Sentiment_Analysis_Classic_Model/README.md

-🚀 New Project: SnapFood Sentiment Analysis (in Persian)
+SnapFood Sentiment Analysis (in Persian) 🍔

  Over the past few days, I worked on a machine learning project to analyze user sentiment in Farsi (Persian) based on SnapFood app reviews.